junxit/us-congress-bills-113/metadata.md

 - 2014-06-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5608)
 - 2014-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5608)
 - 2014-06-24 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2014-07-30 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2014-08-26 — Committee on Indian Affairs.
+Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 without amendment.
+Without written report.
+- 2014-08-26 — Committee on Indian Affairs.
+Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 without amendment.
+Without written report.
+- 2014-08-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 546.